-Species: The sardine or European pilchard (Sardina pilchardus) is another member plankton (mainly copepods and their larvae).
+Species: The sardine or European pilchard (Sardina pilchardus) is another member of the Clupeidae family and also of commercial importance.
 Distribution: Northeast Atlantic Ocean, Mediterranean and Black Sea.

-Food: European pilchards are an important converter of phytoplankton and zoo-
+Food: European pilchards are an important converter of phytoplankton and zoo- plankton (mainly copepods and their larvae).
+Concernation status.
+Loss concern